 English Education Advisor: Alan Lin

-Admission to the English Teacher Education sequence is limited and based on space availability and the competitiveness of the applicant pool.
-Applicants MUST attend one of multiple scheduled group meetings announced and held in September (undeclared or internal transfers) and February (second semester freshmen, undeclared, or internal transfers).
-The application, a group interview, and a writing sample are completed and submitted during the application meeting.
+Admission to the English Teacher Education sequence is limited and based on both the available space and the competitiveness of the applicant pool.
+Applicants MUST attend one of multiple scheduled group meetings announced and held in fall (for undeclared or internal transfers) and spring (for second semester freshmen, undeclared, or internal transfers).
+The application, a group interview, and a writing sample are all completed and submitted during the application meeting.
 The committee reviews applications and announces admissions before registration begins for the next semester.

-MINIMUM qualifications to apply: (admitted candidates typically score beyond minimum) ISU GPA of 3.0 major and 2.5 cumulative.
+MINIMUM qualifications to apply: ISU GPA of 3.0 major and 2.5 cumulative.

 Please note: College of Education/Lauby Teacher Education Center policy requires that students admitted to the English Teacher Education program must declare English Teacher Education (secondary/grades 9-12 licensure) as their first major.